LaunchCodeEducation/lchs/src/chapters/dictionaries/exercises.rst

 #.
 Write a function called ``assign_tickets`` that takes a list of names as a
    parameter.
 #.
-The function should take each name from the list and create a key in a new
+The function should take each name from the list and use it to create a key
-   dictionary.
+   in the dictionary.
 #.
 For the value of each key, assign a random integer from 100-500.

    .. admonition:: Tip